 The CFPB has made enormous strides in creating a fairer marketplace in which small businesses, consumers, and local economies can thrive.
-The Main Street Alliance urges the CFPB to continue this work ahead and promptly move forward on each of the nine priorities it has identified for the next two years.4 We are particularly eager to see the issuance of a robust small business lending data collection regulation that includes accessible and comprehensive data broken down by, among other fields, race, economic status, census tract, loan type, and action taken on the application.
+The Main Street Alliance urges the Committee to oppose the CHOICE Act and instead all the CFPB to continue this work ahead and promptly move forward on each of it's nine priorities.

 Thank you again for the opportunity to express Main Street Alliance's views.
-If you have any questions, please contact Michelle Sternthal, Deputy Director of Policy and Government Affairs, at 202-263-4529 or michelle@mainstreetalliance.org.
+If you have any questions, please contact Stephen Michael, Deputy Managing Director at stephen@mainstreetalliance.org.